-- disallow all runs to the batting side. - return any not out batsman to his original end. - signal No ball or Wide to the scorers if applicable. - award 5 Penalty runs to the fielding side. - award any other 5-run Penalty that is applicable except for Penalty runs under clause 28.3 (Protective helmets belonging to the fielding side). - inform the captain of the fielding side and, as soon as practicable, the captain of the batting side of the reason for this action.
+- disallow all runs to the batting side - return any not out batter to her original end - signal No ball or Wide to the scorers if applicable. - award 5 Penalty runs to the fielding side. - award any other 5-run Penalty that is applicable except for Penalty runs under clause 28.3 (Protective helmets belonging to the fielding side). - inform the captain of the fielding side and, as soon as practicable, the captain of the batting side of the reason for this action.

-The umpires together shall report the occurrence to the ICC Match Referee who shall take such action as is considered appropriate against the batsman concerned.
+The umpires together shall report the occurrence to the ICC Match Referee who shall take such action as is considered appropriate against the batter concerned.

-41.16 Non-striker leaving his ground early
+41.16 Non-striker leaving her ground early

-If the non-striker is out of his ground from the moment the ball comes into play to the instant when the bowler would normally have been expected to release the ball, the bowler is permitted to attempt to run him out.
+If the non-striker is out of her ground from the moment the ball comes into play to the instant when the bowler would normally have been expected to release the ball, the bowler is permitted to attempt to run her out.
 Whether the attempt is successful or not, the ball shall not count as one in the over.